Elbow bump: COVID-19 pandemic

 During the early stages of the COVID-19 pandemic in the United States, health officials advised people to avoid physical contact with others, including handshaking; the elbow bump was suggested as an alternative.
 At a 2 March press conference, U.S. Surgeon General Jerome Adams demonstrated the elbow bump to reporters, saying "We should probably rethink the handshake for a while."

-As the epidemic spread, the elbow bump was discouraged as advice was broadened to recommend physical distancing, such as staying at least 6 feet away from other people, as a way to lessen the risk of catching or spreading the disease.
+As the epidemic spread, the elbow bump was discouraged as advice was broadened to recommend physical distancing, such as staying at least 2 metres away from other people, as a way to lessen the risk of catching or spreading the disease.
 The World Health Organization Director-General Tedros Adhanom Ghebreyesus advised that an elbow bump was too risky because it puts people too close to each other; he recommended using a non-contact greeting, such as putting one's hand on one's heart, from a separation distance of at least one meter.

 In culture

-By 2009, the elbow bump was endorsed by university officials and Nobel laureate Peter Agre.
-The American Association for the Advancement of Science joined the World Health Organization in endorsing the elbow bump.
+By 2009, the elbow bump was endorsed by many university officials, Nobel laureate Peter Agre, then President of the American Association for the Advancement of Science, and the World Health Organization.
 However, some of these endorsements were meant as much to elicit good humor as for purposes of good hygiene.

 The word "elbow bump" was considered for Word of the Year in 2006 by the New Oxford American Dictionary.

 At the open-air service of the Greenbelt festival of 2009, worshipers were encouraged to greet each other with the 'elbow bump of peace' instead of the more usual 'holy kiss' during the Christian rite of peace, because of concerns over swine flu.

-New York-based creative director Stephen Paul Wright launched an emoji for the 'elbow bump' in response to the COVID-19 pandemic.
+In 2020, New York-based creative director Stephen Paul Wright launched an emoji for the 'elbow bump' in response to the COVID-19 pandemic.